mgajda/less-arbitrary/towards-better-union.md

-To avoid information loss, a constraint for JSON object type is introduced in such a way to **simultaneously gather information** about either representing it as a `Map`, or as a record.
+To avoid information loss, a constraint for JSON object type is introduced in such a way to **simultaneously gather information** about representing it either as a `Map`, or a record.

 The typing of `Map` would be specified as follows: